-The annual financial report will be general purpose financial statements for the financial year ended 30 June 2020.
+The annual financial report will be general purpose financial statements for the financial year ended 30 June 2021.
 The Auditor General is required by the Act to provide an opinion on the financial report and other legal and regulatory requirements in accordance with the Local Government (Audit) Regulations 1996 (Audit Regulations) The objective of the Auditor General's audit is to obtain reasonable assurance about whether the Town's financial report as a whole is free from material misstatement, whether due to fraud or error, and to issue an auditor's report.

-The Auditor General's report will be sent to the Council, CEO and the Minister for Local Government in accordance with the Act.
+The Auditor General's report will be sent to Council, the CEO and the Minister for Local Government in accordance with the Act.
 The Town is required to publish the auditor's report with the annual financial report on its website.
-If the Auditor General has reported other significant matters, then the Town is required to report the action it has taken about the matters to the Minister and to publish a copy of that report on its website.
+If the Auditor General has reported other significant matters, then the Town is required to report the action it has taken about the matters to the Minister.

-The Auditor General will also communicate with the Council and the CEO regarding, among other matters, any significant findings regarding deficiencies in internal control that may be identified during the audit.
+The Auditor General will also communicate with Council and the CEO regarding, among other matters, any significant findings regarding deficiencies in internal control that may be identified during the audit.